byzyworks/tridymake-mscs-edition/README.md

 Any word beginning with an `@` symbol in a Tridy statement; used as keywords to direct the behavior and syntax of the Tridy language.

 ### **Client Mode**
-A non-exclusive mode of running the TridyDB application that, using syntax tree mode, offloads the task of composing Tridy input and storage of the database to a separate server.
+A non-exclusive mode of running the Tridymake application that, using syntax tree mode, offloads the task of composing Tridy input and storage of the database to a separate server.

 ### **Comment**
 Strings starting with `#` and ending with a line feed, which are entirely ignored by the Tridy interpreter, and can be used for providing developer commentary.